Latest version date: November 9th 2020.

 We aim to answer the User’s questions accurately and appropriately, and meet their expectations by respecting their choices and rights.
 We invite all Users to take a moment to understand how we operate.

 In the event of any divergence or inconsistency between the French version and any other language version of this policy or supporting document, the French version will prevail, be deemed authoritative and take precedence.

 Sirdata uses various technologies, including placing Cookies and other similar technologies, to collect and store non-nominative Personal Data only, when a User views the Site of one of our Sites Operators, or uses one of its services.
 Find out more

 Sirdata collects exclusively non-nominative Personal Data.
-It means the Data collected by Sirdata does not enable a User to be identified directly.
-Nominative data can be the name, the postal address or the phone number.
+It means the Data collected by Sirdata does not enable a User to be identified directly (ie nominative data : the first name and the last name, the postal address or the phone number).

 Sirdata does not collect any Sensitive Data and no Data category or segment is created specifically for targeting minors.

 User’s Personal Data collected through the Sites of the Sites Operators by Sirdata are mainly browsing, interaction and some demographics Data: